The Secret to Getting the Best Criminal Defense Attorney For You

-Here is what you need to know before you hire a criminal defense attorney.
+Hiring a criminal defense lawyer will be one of the most important decisions of your life.
+Here is what you need to know before you hire an attorney.

 - Switching Attorneys.
 What if you’ve made a mistake in hiring a criminal defense attorney?
 The Court Rules provide for changing attorneys for a reason.
-If your lawyer is not a good fit for you, you have to do what is in your best interest.
+If your lawyer is not a good fit for you, you must do what is in your best interest.
 If hiring a new attorney is best for your future, make the change.

-Michigan Criminal Defense Attorneys – Experienced, Aggressive and Highly Effective
+Experienced, Aggressive, and Highly Effective

-If you have been accused of committing a felony or misdemeanor, you need to act quickly to give yourself the best chance of avoiding charges if possible.
-If you’ve already been charged, hiring a criminal defense attorney who will truly, faithfully and fearlessly fight for you is a priority.
+If you face felony or misdemeanor charges, you need to act quickly to give yourself the best chance of avoiding charges.
+If the prosecutor has already filed charges against you, hiring a criminal defense attorney who will truly, faithfully, and fearlessly fight for you is a priority.
 LEWIS & DICKSTEIN, P.L.L.C. is Michigan’s premier criminal defense law firm.
 Our attorneys have decades of experience and reputations for winning.
 We will do whatever is necessary to achieve the best possible result.
-Please call us at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and one of our award winning lawyers will promptly contact you.
+How do you know if you should hire a particular criminal defense attorney?
+The above guidelines will guide you in finding the right person for your case.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.